 We have highlighted a few of the many organizations creating remote learning resources.
 Each of these organizations presents activities that are specific to early childhood (birth through eight) and each acknowledges the importance of play-based, emotionally responsive, screen-free activities for young children.
 We encourage educators to be critical consumers during this crisis, and to beware of predatory companies asking families to sign-up for ‘free trials’ of their apps.
+This page will be updated frequently be sure to check back for new resources.

 Carnegie Hall has put together simple lullabies and musical moments for babies and young children.